ricardoquesada/bluepad32/README.md

 ## Features

-* Supports most, if not all, modern Bluetooth gamepads (see below)
+* Supports most, if not all, modern Bluetooth gamepads and mice (see below)
 * Fast (very low latency)
 * Small footprint
 * Uses only one core (CPU0).
 The remaining one is free to use.